IqraFatima-Coder/IqraFatima-Coder/README.md

 - 👀 I’m interested in Programmming and Web Development
 - 🌱 I’m currently learning Java
 - ✨ I’m looking to collaborate on projects in Java
-- 📫 You can reachout me through my linkedin ID :  linkedin.com/in/iqrafatima666
+- 📫 You can reachout me through my linkedin ID:  linkedin.com/in/iqrafatima666
 <!---   Add a note with subject while sending a connection.
 --->
 <!---